jwelch1123/ames_housing/README.md

 In order to avoid issues with multicollinearity, I constructed multiple feature sets, using mutual information with the SalePrice.
 This provided 5 feature lists, top 10%, top 20%, top 35%, features with non-zero mutual information, and the full feature set.

 Another step to avoiding multicollinearity was only selecting models with strong penalization functions.
-I used the following models
+I used the following models:

 - Lasso
 - Ridge
 - ElasticNet
 - SVR
 - RandomForest
 - GradientBoost
 - XGBoost

 Before training the data was split 2:1 into training and validation data (I am using validation instead of test because the kaggle competition provides a test.csv)